linuschirchir/linuschirchir/README.md

 ## About Me

 Hello there!
 My name is Linus Chirchir.
-I am a Health Data Scientist and Machine Learning Enthusiast.
+I am a Health Data Scientist and a Machine Learning Enthusiast.
 I am passionate about solving problems in healthcare using modern technology.

 ## Skills